Helps relieve muscle and joint pain caused by arthritis, sprains, and strains. Also used for nerve pain (neuralgia) that may be caused by shingles.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Your blood pressure will be measured while the patch is on your skin and after it has been removed.
 If you notice any change to your recommended blood pressure at home, call your doctor right away.
 If you have questions about this, talk to your doctor.

 - Check with your doctor right away if you have coughing, shortness of breath, or any breathing problems after the patch is removed or after the cream, lotion, or ointment has dried on the skin.

 Call your doctor right away if you notice any of these side effects: